Settlement services - South Korea

 Specific settlement rules / settlement restrictions

-CBL customers must cover their receipt against payment instructions in USD as outlined in "Automatic conversion of KRW purchase and sale proceeds" (see below).
+CBL clients must cover their receipt against payment instructions in USD as outlined in "Automatic conversion of KRW purchase and sale proceeds" (see below).

-Customers are not allowed to instruct clean payments in KRW in favour of or from their CBL customer account (that is, no instructions for the withdrawal, entry or transfer of funds in KRW are permitted).
+Clients are not allowed to instruct clean payments in KRW in favour of or from their CBL client account (that is, no instructions for the withdrawal, entry or transfer of funds in KRW are permitted).

-Before investing in South Korean securities, CBL and HSBC will, at the customer’s request, arrange for an IRC number to be obtained from the FSS and open the related sub-account in HSBC's books.
-The IRC number and the underlying safekeeping account are used in all trading, settlement and reporting activities.
+Clients of Clearstream Banking who wish to hold South Korean securities must open the related sub-account in HSBC’s books.
+The LEI and underlying safekeeping account are used in all trading, settlement and reporting activities.

-Note: IRC applications for beneficial owners that are individuals will not be accepted.
-Customers should note that access to this market is subject to conditions and criteria, which will be assessed on a case-by-case basis.
+Note: Account opening for beneficial owners that are individuals will not be accepted.
+Clients should note that access to this market is subject to conditions and criteria which will be assessed on a case-by-case basis.
 Please contact your Relationship Manager to confirm or make the necessary arrangement, in case of doubt.
-Clearstream Banking reserves the right to revoke a customer’s access to the market in the event that such conditions and criteria are not fulfilled.
+Clearstream Banking reserves the right to revoke a client’s access to the market in the event that such conditions and criteria are not fulfilled.

 Documents must be submitted in English and all appendices to be completed must be printed on the applicant’s letterhead.

-The following is required from the CBL customer to apply for an IRC:
+The following is required from the CBL client to open the related sub-account in HSBC’s books:

 Note: For versions of the below-mentioned forms, see Forms for use in the South Korea market.

-- Power of Attorney signed by the investor (or by its mandated representative) appointing HSBC as Standing Proxy and authorising HSBC to apply for an IRC on behalf of the customer.
+• A Power of Attorney signed by the investor (or by its mandated representative) appointing HSBC as Standing Proxy.
 If the Power of Attorney is signed by a mandated representative, it must be accompanied by a copy of the document that authorises the representative to sign the Power of Attorney on behalf of the investor.
-The Power of Attorney must be notarised by a public notary.
+The Power of Attorney must be notarised by a public notary;

-Note: The Power of Attorney, IRC application form, Consent letter, Acknowledgement and Identification of Beneficial Owner must be signed by the same person(s).
+Note: The Information/Acknowledgement of the foreign investor for the account opening, Power of Attorney, Consent letter and Identification of Beneficial Owner must be signed by the same person(s).

-If the investor is not a direct Clearstream Banking customer, the customer must provide the duly signed “Contact Confirmation Letter”.
+If the investor is not a direct Clearstream Banking client, the client must provide the duly signed “Contact Confirmation Letter”.

 Clearstream Banking S.A.
 Singapore Branch